EU mulling energy price caps, options to cut power demand | Headlines

 EU mulling energy price caps, options to cut power demand

+The European Commission is looking into options to cap energy prices and cut electricity demand as part of its upcoming proposals to tackle soaring energy costs, a senior European Commission official said on Thursday.
+European Commission chief Ursula von der Leyen will outline the Commission's ideas on capping energy prices in a speech on Sept.

-The European Commission is looking into options to cap energy prices and cut electricity demand, as part of its upcoming proposals to tackle soaring energy costs, a senior European Commission official said on Thursday.
+The European Commission is looking into options to cap energy prices and cut electricity demand as part of its upcoming proposals to tackle soaring energy costs, a senior European Commission official said on Thursday.
+Russia has slashed gas deliveries to Europe since Moscow invaded Ukraine, which has sent gas prices rocketing to record-high levels and left countries scrambling to buy non-Russian gas volumes and shield consumers from soaring bills.

 "There is work on emergency measures on electricity prices.
-There might be also something on demand reduction for electricity," Mechthild Wörsdörfer, Deputy Director General of the Commission's energy department, told a meeting of European Parliament's energy committee.
+There might be also something on demand reduction for electricity," Mechthild Woersdoerfer, Deputy Director General of the Commission's energy department, told a meeting of the European Parliament's energy committee.
+European Commission chief Ursula von der Leyen will outline the Commission's ideas on capping energy prices in a speech on Sept.
+14, Woersdoerfer said.

+That will come a few days after European Union countries' energy ministers hold an emergency meeting on Sept.
+9 to discuss their response to a surge in energy prices that is hammering Europe's industry and hiking household bills for the coming winter.
+Calls are growing among country leaders for EU action to rein in costs.
+Italy, Belgium, and the Czech Republic are among the countries pushing for a bloc-wide gas price cap, while France and Greece want Europe to decouple the price of electricity from the surging price of gas.

-The Commission is also looking at reforming the European Union's electricity market design in the longer term, she added.
+The Commission is also looking into an overhaul of the EU electricity market design.
+Woersdoerfer said those reforms would be a longer-term measure, and Brussels would come up with "concrete options" for the changes after von der Leyen's speech.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)